LavaMoat/LavaMoat/packages/scorchwrap/README.md

 # ScorchWrap PoC

-> It's like stretchwrap, but with lava
+> It's like shrinkwrap, but with lava

-ScorchWrap is a webpack plugin that wraps each module in the bundle in a container and enforces LavaMoat Policies per package.
+ScorchWrap is a webpack plugin that wraps each module in the bundle in a Compartment and enforces LavaMoat Policies per package.

 Implemented capabilities: